USA and the UK

 - have plans to create or preserve at least 10 permanent full-time jobs for qualified U.S. workers

-This visa is also known as the Employment-based Fifth Preference Green Card Category is currently subjected to a cap of 10,000 visas issued yearly.
-To be eligible for this visa, applicants need to invest at least $500,000 in a new commercial enterprise.
+This visa also known as the Employment-based Fifth Preference Green Card Category is currently subjected to a cap of 10,000 visas issued yearly.
+To be eligible for this visa, an EB-5 immigrant investor must invest at least $800,000 in a targeted employment area (TEA) in a rural location or $1,050,000 in another commercial enterprise.

-In 1990, Congress created the EB-5 Visa Program in order to stimulate the U.S. economy by attracting foreign investment for the purpose of creating jobs with their capital investment.
+In 1990, Congress created the EB-5 Visa Program to stimulate the U.S. economy by attracting foreign investment to create jobs with their increased domestic capital investment.
 In 1992, the Immigrant Investor Program (aka, the Regional Center Program) was created by Congress in order to set aside EB-5 visas for investors of commercial enterprises that are associated with regional centers approved by the U.S. Citizenship and Immigration Services (USCIS).
 These regional centers are approved by USCIS if their submitted proposals are found to promote economic growth in the United States.

 What is an EB-5 Visa?